 - the definition of foreign principal is broad, covering not only foreign governments and foreign political organisations, but also entities related to foreign governments or foreign political organisations in certain prescribed ways;

-- if required to register, a person must provide certain information to the Australian Government, which may be published on a public, transparency register; and
+- if required to register, a person must provide certain information to the Australian Government, which may be published on a public transparency register; and

-- registrants are subject to a number of ongoing reporting, disclosure and record keeping requirements.
+- registrants are subject to a number of ongoing reporting, disclosure and record-keeping requirements.
 There are also heightened reporting requirements during Australian voting periods.

-The Scheme creates criminal offences for failing to register under the Scheme, failing to fulfil obligations under the Scheme, providing false or misleading information to the Department and destroying records with the intent of avoiding or defeating the object of the Scheme.
+The Scheme includes criminal offences for failing to register under the Scheme, failing to fulfil obligations under the Scheme, providing false or misleading information to the Department and destroying records with the intent of avoiding or defeating the object of the Scheme.